Life Experience Can Equal College Credit, Faster Graduation

 In the past, college was designed to equip students with the skills and experience needed to succeed in professional life.
 Nowadays, having real life experience, but no college degree, can derail even the most veteran employee.

-Robert Greenlaw, a student at Mid-America Christian University (MACU), had a wealth of experience and was ready to cement his expertise with a college degree.
+Robert Greenlaw, a MACU student, had a wealth of experience and was ready to cement his expertise with a college degree.

 “I graduated from high school at 16 and went straight into the workforce, learning most of what I needed on the job and through various training opportunities,” he said.